Ross Errilly Friary: Final years

-The Glorious Revolution of 1688, which deposed Charles' younger brother, the Catholic James II, eventually led to the Popery Act of 1698, which placed a bounty on Catholic clergy.
+The Glorious Revolution of 1688, which deposed Charles' younger brother, the Catholic James II, eventually led to the Popery Act 1698, which placed a bounty on Catholic clergy.
 Once again, the Franciscans of Ross Errilly became fugitives and abandoned the premises.

 Local records indicate that by 1712, Franciscans had returned to the abbey.
 Some sources indicate that the abbey was abandoned again in 1731, for reasons which are unclear.
 What's certain is that by 1753, they had returned to the site.
 The property was now owned by Lord St. George, a local noble, who picked up where the Clanrickardes had left off and secretly patronised the abbey.
-By this time, the Penal Laws were in effect and St. George risked life imprisonment by supporting the monks.
+By this time, the penal laws were in effect and St. George risked life imprisonment by supporting the monks.
 A vengeful family who had lost a lawsuit to St. George reported to the authorities that he was sheltering Catholic religious at the monastery.
 St. George learned of the accusations and the monks evacuated the monastery for the last time.
 Before authorities arrived at the abbey, St. George had the abbey's interior whitewashed and had employed a group of weavers and their looms inside the building.
 The inquiry was ended without further incident, but the sham factory was soon closed and the monks never returned again.

 The monks built cabins of wood and stone on a small island in the Black River, about one mile (1.6 km) downstream from the abbey.
 The island (which no longer exists) was known informally as "Friars Island," and the community supported the monks with food, fuel and clothing via a wooden drawbridge.
 For 36 years, the monks continued to celebrate Sunday Mass in the deteriorating abbey building.
 In 1789, a Henry Lynch of Ballycurrin cheaply leased 16 acre to the dispossessed monks at the foot of a hill in the townland of Kilroe, near Headford.
 By 1801, only three monks remained, though Mass continued to be said at Kilroe until 1804.
 There were still three monks in the community when it was closed in 1832.